huntdatacenter/docs/docs/system-status.md

 # System status

+::: tip All systems
+Operational.
-::: danger Lab access
+:::

+**2021-04-14 20:00 CET.** All labs are now online after migration to a new physical machine.
+Processes that was running at the time of the shutoff will need to be restarted.

-**2021-04-14 19:00** One physical machine hosting labs went offline with memory erros 18:20.
+**2021-04-14 19:00 CET.** One physical machine hosting labs went offline with memory erros 18:20.
 Affected labs are notified.
 Please contact us on email if you need your lab up tonight.
 We aim to migrate lab machines to alternative hosts.
 Next update 2021-04-15 09:00.
-:::

 <!--